'Succession' filming locations: Inside the world of Waystar Royco

 5. New Mexico

 The season one episode "Austerlitz" sees the whole Roy clan head to Connor Roy's sprawling New Mexico estate for a publicized family therapy session.
-Playing the part of the southwestern home is Rancho Alegre, a Santa Fe private house museum with panoramic views of the Ortiz and Sangre de Cristo Mountains.
+Playing the part of the southwestern home is Rancho Alegre, a Santa Fe private house/museum with panoramic views of the Ortiz and Sangre de Cristo Mountains.

 6. The Adriatic Sea

 The finale of season two sees the Roy family and their closest Waystar cohorts lounging and backstabbing on an 85-meter super-yacht off the coast of Croatia.
-Filming took place in the picturesque shores of Cavtat, Korčula, Mljet and Šipan.

 7. Tuscany, Italy